Is Rust In Aquariums A Problem? [Fish Health Concerns Explained]

 What Does Rust Look Like?

 Rust is a problem that aquarium owners everywhere are increasingly concerned about.
 It’s a fungus that can start affecting fish and invertebrates from the water’s surface to near the bottom.
 It causes ulcers on the fish’s skin, reduced appetite, and rapid death – often within a few days or weeks.
+If left untreated, rust will spread throughout an aquarium and cause major problems for your fish and aquatic creatures.

 How Can Rust Form In An Aquarium?